-One thing that frustrated me was that the designs or patterns don’t appear to have standard names like other stitches.
-So, I am calling this one the basic zigzag hemstitch.
+Many hemstitching designs or patterns sometimes don’t have standard names like other stitches, so we have coined this design the Basic Zigzag Hemstitch.
 Instead of pulling together two fabric threads, try pulling together four fabric threads.
 Do this first along the inside (or bottom) edge.

 Flip your piece over so you are stitching right to left again.
 The stitch is the same, but begin by gathering just two threads together in the first stitch.
 The remainder of the stitches will have four threads.
 This will cause the threads to create a zigzag in the open space.